 Discuss potential speakers.
 Speakers should be contacted as soon as possible so that they can be confirmed and the time is reserved on their calendars.

-The host country should have finalized meeting logistics (meeting venue and hotel reservations).
+The host country should have finalised meeting logistics (meeting venue and hotel reservations).

 JRC-MAHB should decide on selection of an individual to write the MJV publication (usually a contractor).